LearnersGuild/guide/Dynamic_Tensions/Growth.md

 # Growth Tension: Safety <--> Truth

+The Growth Tension optimizes the energies between safety and truth.
+We believe that growth truly happens when we feel safe enough to risk truth telling with one another; when we feel safe enough to take a hard look at ourselves and accept the gift of our community’s feedback; when we are held accountable without feeling judged; when we stretch to remain in integrity with ourselves and our shared agreements; when we strive to be impeccable with our words.

 We hold the fundamental belief that all people can learn and grow, and are driven by a deep desire to do so.

 Everyone at Learners Guild makes a commitment to their own personal development.
 They also make a commitment to the personal growth of others.
 We do this as a necessary means of achieving the highest business outcomes, and as an end in itself.